Welcome to LIFT Program

 What if my child is absent or needs to leave campus?

 Students who have a prior knowledge of an upcoming absence, should inform the Program Coordinator of the absence(s).
 It will be the responsibility of the student to contact his/her instructors for any missed assignments.
-Students who must leave campus, for any reason, must receive permission from the Program Coordinator in writing.
-Unless an emergency, a parent must contact the Program Coordinator 48 hours prior to the leave date/time requested.
-It will be the responsibility of the student to contact his/her instructors for any missed assignments.

 What happens if a student becomes ill?

 All students must complete an emergency contact form that includes health insurance policy numbers.
 If a student should become ill or injured, he/she will be taken to the Health Center located on campus or to the nearest hospital, depending on the severity of the injury or illness.
 A parent/guardian must make immediate arrangements to ensure quality care for a student.
-Although this form will facilitate your admittance to a health center, it does not permit the University of Maryland to assume responsibility for healthcare needs.
+Although this form will facilitate a student's admittance to a health center, it does not permit the University of Maryland to assume responsibility for healthcare needs.
 A student can visit the Health Center any time during the hours of operation.
 Families will be billed for any services or treatment received.
 If a student misses class due to illness, he/she can request written proof from the Health Center to give to an instructor.

 What classes are available during the summer?